mira-moussa/Drawing-Machine-CNC-Plotter-/README.md

 # Drawing-Machine-CNC-Plotter-
-DIY Arduino Based CNC Plotter Machine.
-CNC Machines are Computerized Numerical Control Machines which are used to draw any shape according to the design program fed into their controller unit.
+Arduino Based CNC Plotter Machine which is used to draw any shape according to the design program fed into its controller unit.
+# Code
+The attched code is divided into two parts, The first part is the Source.pp code which is responsible for the Image Processing part, The second part is the Project.ino which is responsible for the interfacing part using Arduino mega.